This Cheesecake with Raspberry Sauce is the most decadent, tasty dessert. This is so rich and creamy and the raspberry sauce is sweet and tart.

 This Cheesecake with Raspberry Sauce is the perfect dessert for special occasions.
 This year I made a fancy Christmas dinner for my boyfriend and he LOVES cheesecake so I wanted to serve it for dessert.
-I was nervous about trying a homemade cheesecake, but this was so easy and turned out so well!
+I was nervous about trying a homemade version, but this was so easy and turned out so well!
 The raspberries and rosemary sprigs made the perfect, festive garnish!

-One thing I LOVE about this cheesecake is the cinnamon in the crust.
+One thing I LOVE about this is the cinnamon in the crust.
 It is SO GOOD.
 This is probably the best graham cracker crust I have ever had.
 And it is such an easy addition that makes all the difference.
 It just gives a little added flavor to every bite.

 Here is a picture of the full cheesecake (I used a little powdered sugar to make it look like snow for Christmas)!